Schema.org and Structured Data

 Fig. 2.
 Schema.org Example Map of University of Kentucky.
 Types are represented in square shapes.
 Properties are represented in oval shapes.
 Instances are represented in hexagonal shapes.
 Diagram created using Dia.

-As you can see, a particular instance of some Thing may be a member of many classes, or be many types of Things.
-This is the same as you and me.
-For example, I am a professor, a parent, an offspring, etc. You might be a student and offspring.
+As you can see, a particular instance of some Thing may be described with multiple types.
+This is similar to how people fit multiple roles.
+For example, I am a professor, a parent, an offspring, etc. You might be a student and an offspring.
 Thus, we both share at least one class, and inherit the properties of that class and its broader classes, like Person.
 By using this organizational model to describe the content of a web page, search engines can begin to understand that content and its context and the relationship among Things on the web.

 Conclusion